 A trendline is a simple and easy-to-use tool, divided into categories, i.e., downward trend line and upward trend line.

 An upward trendline in the candlestick chart indicates there is an excess amount of buying in the market.
 That means the price of an asset is likely to increase.
-On the other hand, a downward trendline indicates the supplying pressure.
+On the other hand, a downward trendline indicates the supply pressure.
 A downward trendline makes the price fall.

 Also, if the trendline is flat, that means the market price is moving in a steady direction.
 Traders must not hold a long position when they see a downward trendline.